alexfernandez/alexfernandez.github.io/2021/understanding-einstein.md

 and during the 18th century this study would lead to the foundation of chemistry.
 Since molecules like water or ammonia were created only in constant proportions, John Dalton concluded in 1808 that we were seeing elementary atoms combining always in the same ways.
-But the question was not really settled: many scientists still believed in substances that could be infinitely divided.
+But the question was not really settled:
+**many scientists still believed in substances that could be infinitely divided**.
 In 1826 the reputed [Humphry Davy](https://en.wikipedia.org/wiki/Humphry_Davy)
 insisted that the "atomic conjecture" should be ignored.
 During the 19th century both sides continued arguing without definite proof.